 Wi-Fi strength signal test results

-I did the all three tests at around 9 AM the same morning.
+I did all three tests at around 9 AM the same morning.
 Often the time of day will affect Wifi speed due to increased internet use at certain times of the day.
 As you see from the results there were some improvements.
-Not the same results from the video but I do feel it has improved signal in a few problem areas.

 Hack #2 The Tinfoil method